Three analysts deliver their verdict on Panama President Laurentino Cortizo’s first year in office, amid deepening crisis.

 She says that the government stumbled over its COVID response, revealing Panama’s widening inequalities and fragile institutions.
 Cases continue to increase while the economic crisis deepens.

-“Cortizo began his presidential voyage a year ago full of optimistic plans,” says Vega.
-“All those plans are left far behind and the feeling is that the ship’s captain has lost his compass.”
+“Cortizo began his presidency a year ago full of optimistic plans,” says Vega.
+“All those plans are left far behind and it feels like the ship’s captain has lost his compass.”

 En el primer año de Gobierno del presidente Laurentino Cortizo, que se cumple el próximo 1 de julio, Panamá se ha hundido en una inédita crisis política, institucional, económica y social https://t.co/YpcMINISIv pic.twitter.com/zy8bgOSFLa